The compact NEWTON stabilized head moving in front of the stage with tower integration

 By Ljud & Bildmedia and Dagsljus

 Ljud & Bildmedia and Dagsljus are two Swedish rental houses for film/TV production that own NEWTON systems, which they both have supplied on remote rail dollies to the Melodifestivalen tour in recent years.
-In 2017, a NEWTON was mounted on a Egripment G-Track system with a telescopic tower travelling along a 20 meter rail track between rows of seated audience.
+In 2017, a NEWTON stabilized head was mounted on a Egripment G-Track system with a telescopic tower travelling along a 20 meter rail track between rows of seated audience.
 Since 2018 the same system has instead been placed just in front of the stage.
 Due to the telescopic tower and the discrete features of NEWTON, the camera can be lowered below the stage while not on air and still be discreet while on air.
 This gives the technical director access to a moving low angle SONY P1/Grass Valley LDX Compact camera with Canon HJ 14 lens, right in front of the performers, without disturbing the line of sight for other cameras nor the audience on site.
 Due to the integration between our NEWTON controller and the Egripment G-Track system, the NEWTON operator controls the rail with foot pedals and the telescopic tower with the NEWTON control panel.

 This installation is so compact that it can be placed right in front of the stage and capture close shots without obstructing the view for the other cameras behind.
 We deliver really nice trucking shots and close ups every show and I don’t know of any other product that could have been used this way.